csu-hmc/opty/docs/theory.rst

 This is typically called an optimal control problem where you are seeking the optimal open loop input trajectories and/or the optimal system parameters such that the dynamical system does a task in an optimal way.
-This problem can be rewritten as a non-linear programming problem using direct collocation methods.
+This problem can be rewritten as a non-linear programming problem using direct collocation methods and solved using optimizers for NLP problems.

-In addition to the above constraints the differential equations can be discretized using a variety of integration methods and appended as additional optimality constraints.
-This ensures that the dynamics are abided by at each discretized time instance.
+In addition, to the above constraints the differential equations can be discretized using a variety of integration methods and appended as additional optimality constraints.
+This ensures that the dynamics are abided by at each discretized time instance and relieves the need to integrate the equations as one does in shooting methods.
 Using the backward Euler method of integration, the approximation of the derivative of the states is:

 .. math::